rajewsky-lab/spacemake/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To install spacemake first, install it via pip:

 .. code-block:: console

-   (.venv) $ pip install lumache
+   $ pip install spacemake

+Then you will need to install dependencies:

 Creating recipes
 ----------------